 - An exemption allows people with a disability to purchase single-use plastic straws in specialised stores such as pharmacies, for example.

 - There will be a transition period allowing hospitality businesses to finish their current stock, however they will need to find another option ASAP.

 What are the alternatives?

 Plant-based products: rye straws such as Mister RYE, a South Australian business working with local organic farmers, offer a great user experience for soft drinks or cocktails.
-The straws are sturdy and naturally waterproof, as well as being produced within South Australia!
+The straws are sturdy and naturally waterproof, as well as being produced in South Australia!

-For thicker drinks, smoothies or milk shakes, grass or coconut straws are a great alternative.
+For thicker drinks, smoothies or milkshakes, grass or coconut straws are a great alternative.
 Both options are also an agriculture by-product, and give additional employment to people living in the rural regions of Vietnam.
 They retail for a few cents each on compostablealternatives.com.au and you can see through the whole supply chain of every product available.

 Paper products: currently the most used alternatives for straws but also the least preferred by end-users.
 Some suppliers have different thicknesses available and some products are lined with plastic or bioplastic (banned with the new legislation).
-Difficult to recyclable and not compostable, they are also produced overseas.
+Difficult to recycle and not compostable, they are also produced overseas.

 A red light for other product categories?

 Considering a lot of other product categories are made of bioplastics (food takeaway containers, coffee cups, clear cups, ice cream pots, to name a few) – this new legislation is clearly a warning that other products are likely to be banned too.

 As a restaurant or café owner, it’s really important to always do your research and best inform yourself on single-use plastic alternatives and their composition.
 Packaging brands should be more transparent about their solutions and clearly communicate on how to dispose of them.